morrownr/8821au-20210708/README.md

 - Avoid USB 3.1 Gen 2 ports if possible as almost all currently available adapters have been tested with USB 3.1 Gen 1 (aka USB 3) and not with USB 3.1 Gen 2.

-- If you use an extension cable and your adapter is USB 3 capable, the cable needs to be USB 3 capable.
+- If you use an extension cable and your adapter is USB 3 capable, the cable needs to be USB 3 capable (if not, you will at best be limited to USB 2 speeds).

 - Some USB WiFi adapters require considerable electrical current and push the capabilities of the power available via USB port.
 One example is devices that use the Realtek 8814au chipset.
 Using a powered multiport USB extension can be a good idea in cases like this.

-### How to disable onboard WiFi on Raspberry Pi 3B, 3B+, 3A+, 4B and Zero W.
+### How to disable onboard WiFi on Raspberry Pi 3B, 3B+, 3A+, 4B and Zero W

 Add the following line to /boot/config.txt
 ```
 dtoverlay=disable-wifi
 ```

+### How to disable WiFi on most systems

+The `rfkill` utility can disable WiFi and Bluetooth (internal or external) on several systems, including but not limited to the Raspberry Pi.

 ### How to forget a saved WiFi network on a Raspberry Pi